asadhayat1068/assignments/lab1/README.md

 The root hash is then used as the unique representation of the transactions, is saved in block headers, and is used in the proof-of-work system.

 Considering the example in [Figure 1](#pmtree).
-The numbers inside the nodes represent the first 4 bytes of the hash of that node.
+The numbers inside the nodes represent the first 4 bytes of the hash of the transaction of that node.
 Only leaf nodes store hash of real transactions, the internal nodes store the hash of its children.
+The merkle path from the transaction `TX3` to the root hash `38C4` is shown by the _yellow nodes_ on [Figure 1](#pmtree).

+The _blue nodes_ shows the set of the intermediate nodes (i.e, merkle proof) that can be used as proof to recreate the merkle path from the `TX3` to the root.
-To find the Merkle Path of the leaf `3B5B` in red, the respective nodes in blue: `D2B8`, `64B0` and `4A3B` are required in this order.
-These blue nodes, altogether with their respective orientations on the tree (i.e, left or right side) will constitute a Merkle Proof that can be used to prove that the transaction `TX3` is in the block which the Merkle Root is represented by `38C4`.
+Thus, given `TX3`, the root hash `38C4` and the respective _blue nodes_: `D2B8`, `64B0` and `4A3B`, in this order and altogether with their respective orientations on the tree (i.e, left or right side), is possible to show that `TX3` exists in the tree by hashing it with the intermediate nodes until find the same root.
 The same logic can be applied for the [Figure 2](#fmtree).

 ![Full Binary Merkle Tree][fmtree]